POLARIZED LIGHT: A PRACTICAL

 Discussions will include:

-physical principles and without a reliance upon mathematics.
-Pertinent
+emphasis on underlying physical principles and without a reliance upon

-references and review material are identified.
-The course notes contain
+mathematics.
+Pertinent references and review material are identified.
+The

-copies of each vuegraph used during the day so that participants can spend
+course notes contain copies of each vuegraph used during the day so that

 Linear polarizers and states of linear polarization